-Any of these activities put you in a category that is at a higher risk of having contracted an STD.
-Many STD like Ghonnera, Chlamydia and HIV are often times go symptomless.
-However, even symptomless STD can still cause long-term, life altering complications.
+Any of the following activities put you in a category that is at a higher risk of having contracted an STD, also known as an STI.
+Many STDs like gonorrhea, chlamydia, and HIV oftentimes go symptomless.
+However, even symptomless STDs can still cause long-term, life-altering complications.

 Risk Factors Of Contracting An STD